Azure/azure-powershell/src/Network/Network/help/Get-AzFirewallPolicyDraft.md

 ```

 ## DESCRIPTION
-The **Get-AzFirewallPolicyDraft** cmdlet gets the firewall policy draft associated with a given firewall policy in a resource group
+The **Get-AzFirewallPolicyDraft** cmdlet gets the Azure Firewall Policy draft associated with a given Azure Firewall Policy policy in a resource group.

 ## EXAMPLES